nishant-git/pjsua2/README.md

 # pjsua2
-This is Sample app of PJSUA 2 based on https://trac.pjsip.org/repos/wiki/Getting-Started/Android steps.
+This is a sample app of PJSUA 2 based on https://trac.pjsip.org/repos/wiki/Getting-Started/Android steps.

 It includes Video Calling based on PJSIP.